-The two-level system tight-binding Hamiltonian reads as the sum of three contributions: $\mathcal{H}=\mathcal{H}_{\ell}+\mathcal{H}_{\rm s}+\mathcal{H}_{\rm c}$ where $\mathcal{H}_{\ell}=\sum_k \epsilon_k c_k^\dagger c_k$ is the Hamiltonian of the two (i.e., left and right) leads; $c_k^\dagger$ and $c_k$ are the second-quantized electron creation and annihilation operators in the state $k$.
+The two-level system tight-binding Hamiltonian reads as the sum of three contributions: $\mathcal{H}=\mathcal{H}_{\ell}+\mathcal{H}_{\rm s}+\mathcal{H}_{\rm c}$, where $\mathcal{H}_{\ell}=\sum_k \epsilon_k c_k^\dagger c^{\phantom{\dagger}}_k$ is the Hamiltonian of the two (i.e., left and right) leads; $c_k^\dagger$ and $c_k$ are the second-quantized electron creation and annihilation operators in the state $k$.
 The two energy levels and their coupling are characterized by the Hamiltonian $\mathcal{H}_{\rm s}$:

-where the on-site potentials $v_1$, $v_2$ and the coupling $v_{12}$ are chosen to be random to describe the chaotic behavior of the system.
+where the random on-site potentials $v_1$, $v_2$ and coupling $v_{12}$ describe the chaotic behavior of the system.
 We assume that the left (right) lead is only connected to the site $v_1$ ($v_2$).
 The contribution ${\mathcal H}_{\rm c}$ involves the coupling matrix $\mathcal{W}$ entering the definition of the scattering matrix \cite{Weidenmuller}: